aritramandal/shiva/README.md

 # Dextro_userbot
+#ERRORS FIXED BY @Alpha_is_here THANKS TO HIM KEEP CREDITS BECAUSE IT,S HURTS

 ### The Easy Way to deploy the bot
 Get APP ID and API HASH from [HERE](https://my.telegram.org) and BOT TOKEN from [Bot Father](https://t.me/botfather) and then Generate stringsession by clicking on run.on.repl.it button below and then click on deploy to heroku .
 Before clicking on deploy to heroku just click on fork and star just below

 [![Get string session](https://repl.it/badge/github/suhaash02/Dextro_userbot)](https://dextrouserbot.theavengers.repl.run/)